 Sugar: Ripened bananas that are high in sugar content are advisable for dogs that are active and do not suffer from diabetes and obesity.

 Antioxidants: Antioxidants have the potential to prevent some types of cell damage called “oxidative stress”.
 This cell damage can cause cancer, higher risks of infection, obesity, degenerative diseases, and heart disease.

-The riper the banana, the higher amount of antioxidant.
+The riper the banana, the higher the amount of antioxidant.
 A highly ripened banana with brown splotches or pigmentation produces “Tumor Necrosis Factor (TNF), a biomarker of cellular oxidative stress, which can combat the production and elaboration of abnormal cells”.

 DIY Pawsome Banana Snacks for Your Furry Friend

 So, here are some amazing banana dog recipes that are tried and tested.